How to Apply as a Non-Degree Student

 Teachers on Sabbatical

 Each semester, the College enrolls teachers on sabbaticals into a variety of courses.
-First time sabbatical teachers must apply online using the Non-Degree Application.
 It is recommended that prospective sabbatical teachers attend a union-sponsored sabbatical workshop to learn about Department of Education guidelines prior to their registration at Queensborough.
 Contact the DOE for more information.

 24-Credit HSE Program (New York State High School Equivalency Diploma)